The car uses DC electrical equipment with a rated voltage of 12 V

 If the lamp lights up, ground contact is OK (and vice versa).

-An continuity test is performed to detect open circuits.
+An open circuit test is used to detect open circuits.

 After disconnecting power to the circuit, test it with a self-powered test lamp.